 Each family medicine department requires an appropriate mix of faculty educators, investigators, clinicians and administrators with university-based professional appointments.
 Each department must exercise administrative control over faculty, space, facilities, budget, and research functions.
 Departments should have:

 A department of family medicine must include among its functions leadership in the following that are applicable to its setting: Identifiable involvement in the medical student curriculum, particularly a required medical student rotation, and collaboration with other departments to achieve institutional objectives.
 Department faculty must be involved in scholarly activities, including the creation of new knowledge and peer-reviewed publications.
-(2003) (2009 COD)
+(2003) (2014 April BOD)